study-ORCATech-cloud/git-labs/LAB07-Branches-And-Pull-Requests/solutions.md

 git checkout -b feature-formatting

 # Modify the same file and line
-cat > app.py << EOF
+cat > app.txt << EOF
-def say_hello():
-    """
-    A simple function that returns a greeting
-    """
+FEATURE: Basic greeting

+This file contains text to simulate application features.
-    return "Hello, World!
+The basic greeting feature says: "Hello, World!
 Welcome to our application."

-def greet_user(username):
-    """
+FEATURE: User greeting

-    Returns a personalized greeting for a specific user
+This feature allows personalized greetings for specific users.

-    Args:
-        username (str): The name of the user to greet

-    Returns:
-        str: A personalized greeting message
-    """
-    if not username:
-        return "Hello, Guest!
-Welcome to our application." return f"Hello, {username}!
+When given a username, it will display: "Hello, [username]!
 Welcome to our application."

-if __name__ == "__main__":
-    message = say_hello()
-    print(message)

-    # Test the user greeting
-    user_message = greet_user("GitHub User")
-    print(user_message)

-    # Test with empty username
-    guest_message = greet_user("")
-    print(guest_message)
+If no username is provided, it will display: "Hello, Guest!
+Welcome to our application."
 EOF

 # Commit and push
-git commit -am "Update say_hello function to include welcome message" git push origin feature-formatting
+git commit -am "Update basic greeting to include welcome message" git push origin feature-formatting
 ```

-Create a pull request on GitHub and you'll see a conflict because both branches modified the same function.
+Create a pull request on GitHub and you'll see a conflict because both branches modified the same line.

 To resolve conflicts using GitHub interface:
 ```